src-d/hercules/README.md

 Hercules is an amazingly fast and highly customizable Git repository analysis engine written in Go.
 Batteries are included.
 It is powered by [go-git](https://github.com/src-d/go-git) and [Babelfish](https://doc.bblf.sh).

-There are two command-line tools: `hercules` and `labours.py`.
+There are two command-line tools: `hercules` and `labours`.
 The first is the program written in Go which takes a Git repository and runs a Directed Acyclic Graph (DAG) of [analysis tasks](doc/PIPELINE_ITEMS.md) over the full commit history.
 The second is the Python script which draws some predefined plots.
 These two tools are normally used together through a pipe.
 It is possible to write custom analyses using the plugin system.
 It is also possible